Skip to content

 • endoscopy with biopsy

 Category 2 – Moderately invasive; moderate pain of longer duration expected.
 Peri-operative analgesia plus 48 hours of post-operative analgesics are required.
-Analgesic administration should be continued if signs of pain are noted beyond this period.
+Analgesic administration must continue if signs of pain are noted beyond this period.

 Procedures likely to cause moderate pain or discomfort of a longer duration (48 hours):